15 Cheyne Walk: Notable residents

 The first person to live there was Admiral Sir John Balchen (then a captain), who lived there until his death at sea in 1744, aside from two periods in 1724 and 1725–28, when it was rented out to Captain Reginald RN and then to Captain Leonard Wynn RN.

 On Balchen's death the house passed to his son-in-law Commodore Temple West (later vice-admiral), who had married Balchen's daughter Frances.
-The Temple-Wests lived there until 1755, two years before West's death in 1757.
+The Wests lived there until 1755, two years before West's death in 1757.

-In 1861, Henry Thomas Ryall was living there with his wife Georgina, niece and two servants.
+In 1861, Henry Thomas Ryall was living there with his wife Georgina, niece, and two servants.

 In 1871, Cecil Gordon Lawson (1849–1882), the landscape painter was living there with his parents (a number of his works still hang there), William Lawson of Edinburgh, a well-regarded portrait painter, and his wife also known for her flower pieces, along with his two older brothers Francis Wilfrid Lawson (1842-1935), a "historical painter and designer" and Malcolm Leonard Lawson (1847-1918), a "professor of music".

 In 1918, Baron Courtney of Penwith was living there at the time of his death.
 Courtney was a member of Gladstone's second administration from 1880 to 1883 and served as Chairman of Ways and Means (Deputy Speaker of the House of Commons) from 1886 to 1893.

-In 1919, the now widowed Lady Courtney hosted the first meeting of the Fight the Famine Committee at 15 Cheyne Walk.
+In 1919, the widowed Lady Courtney hosted the first meeting of the Fight the Famine Committee at 15 Cheyne Walk.
 The Save the Children Fund was to develop from that committee.

 In 2002, as a "wreck in need of renovation" it was for sale for £5 million.

 For about 40 years prior to 2002, it had been home to Lieutenant-Colonel James Allason MP, the Conservative Party politician, then his wife Nuala Allason (they divorced in 1974) and their son, fellow former Tory MP Rupert Allason, who also writes spy novels using the pen name Nigel West.

 The empty house had subsequently been used as a location for the 2002 film The Gathering Storm, about Winston Churchill's wilderness years.
 It was used as the home of Churchill's friend Sir Desmond Morton, played by Jim Broadbent.